ma569/blackjack/README.md

 # TODO
 - Cleanup cmake
 - Write proper unit tests using gmock library (they are effectively integration tests).
-I have written really basic unit tests to show that this is something one should do to write production level codes.
+They are basic tests.
+One should extensive tests for production level codes.
-- For each class, I should "delete" copy/move constructors and assignment operator
+- For each class, one should "delete" copy/move constructors and assignment operator
 - error checking on user input is minimal
 - implement split and in-game increase in bet